 Any concerns about a child which arise in this context must be taken seriously.

-Where the concerns relate to a number of children, consideration should be given to whether the Complex (Organised and Multiple) Abuse Procedure should be implemented.
+Where the concerns relate to a number of children, consideration should be given to whether the Organised and Complex Abuse Procedure should be implemented.

 2. The Child

 The number of known cases of child abuse linked to accusations of “possession” or “witchcraft” is small, but children involved can suffer serious damage to their physical and mental health, their capacity to learn, their ability to form relationships and to their self-esteem.

 The abuse may be carried out by the child’s parents or carers or others in the family network as well as by faith leaders.
 Sometimes faith leaders or healers are asked or paid by parents to’ exorcise’ the child.